jasonp/botspade/readme.md

 Allow your viewers to bet with virtual points on your wins and losses, and other things.
 Watch or Star this GitHub to follow updates.

+See the [User's Guide / Quick Reference here](https://github.com/jasonp/botspade/wiki/User's-Guide) for a list of commands you and your users can make use of.

 BotSpade can:
 * Change its name to yours! e.g. "BotEtheco"
 * Provide basic call-and-response in chat, e.g. !settings